Sage Surratt

 Sage Surratt (born April 13, 1998) is an American professional football tight end.
 He was signed by the Detroit Lions as an undrafted free agent after not being selected in the 2021 NFL draft, and was on their practice squad for 2021.
 He played college football at Wake Forest.

 Early life

-Surratt attended East Lincoln High School in Denver, North Carolina, before transferring to Lincolnton High School in Lincolnton, North Carolina, his senior year.
+Surratt attended East Lincoln High School in Denver, North Carolina, before transferring his senior year to Lincolnton High School in Lincolnton, North Carolina.
 He played football and basketball and was an All-Conference selection in each of his four seasons in both sports.
 In football, he set state records for receptions (366), receiving yards (5,926) and touchdown receptions (80).
 In basketball, Surratt finished as the second-leading scorer in North Carolina history with 2,951 points.
+Surratt was honored as the 2016–17 NCHSAA Male Athlete of the Year.
 He was also the valedictorian of his senior class at Lincolnton.

 College career

 Surratt redshirted his true freshman season in 2017.
 As a redshirt freshman in 2018, Surratt was the Demon Deacons second leading receiver with 41 receptions for 581 yards and four touchdowns.
 He started the first game of his collegiate career and was named the Atlantic Coast Conference Rookie of the Week after catching 11 passes for 150 yards against Tulane.

 Surratt was named the Fred Biletnikoff Award watchlist four weeks into his redshirt sophomore season in 2019.
 He was named the ACC Receiver of the Week in four out of the first eight weeks of the season and was the first player from a Power Five conference to accumulate 1,000 receiving yards.
 Surratt suffered a season-ending shoulder injury on November 9, 2019 against Virginia Tech.
 He finished the season with 1,001 yards on 66 receptions with 11 touchdowns.
 Despite only playing in nine games, Surratt was named a semifinalist for the Biletnikoff Award and first team All-ACC.
 After considering entering the 2020 NFL draft, Surratt announced that he would return to Wake Forest for his redshirt junior season.
 However, before the start of the 2020 season, Surratt opted out for the season.